moroboxai/moroxel8ai/README.md

 ├─ index.html
 ```

-The `assets` directory is where Moroxel8AI loads assets from.
+The `assets` directory is where Moroxel8AI will load assets from.
 Here is `tilemap.png`, this is a 16x16 pixels tilemap taken from Mario on NES:

 ![Preview](https://github.com/moroboxai/moroxel8ai/raw/media/tilemap.png)